DIAL: Direct Iterative Adversarial Learning for Realistic Multi-Turn Dialogue Simulation: Experimental Setup

-\textbf{User Action Distribution:} Conversations are annotated with mental health-relevant user actions using GPT-5-nano to classify each individual user message according to our action taxonomy (see Appendix~\ref{app:actions} for example categories).
-Since individual messages can have multiple actions, the action distributions are not normalized (probabilities do not sum to 1).
+\textbf{User Action Distribution:} Conversations are annotated with task-relevant user actions using GPT-5.4-nano to classify each individual user message according to our action taxonomy (see Appendix~\ref{app:actions}).
+Since individual messages can have multiple actions, the action distributions are not normalized.

 \textbf{Issue Rate Analysis:} A critical requirement for realistic user simulation is the ability to expose chatbot failure modes.
 We evaluate simulators by measuring how well they replicate the rate and distribution of problematic conversational features (``issues'') that chatbots exhibit with real users.
-Issues are identified using GPT-5 with low reasoning effort to analyze entire sessions.
-The analyzer identifies issues from a detailed taxonomy (35+ categories including invalidating responses, unclear wording, hallucinations, etc.) and highlights the specific messages where each issue occurred, enabling proper credit assignment (see Appendix~\ref{app:issues} for example categories).
-We compare issue rates and category distributions between simulated and real conversations to validate that our simulator accurately reflects the chatbot's real-world performance and can reliably identify system weaknesses before deployment.
-Since we examine proportions of issue categories (which form a valid probability distribution that sums to 1), we use KL divergence to measure distributional alignment:
+Issues are identified using GPT-5 with low reasoning effort.
+The analyzer identifies issues from a detailed taxonomy and highlights the specific messages where each issue occurred, enabling proper credit assignment (see Appendix~\ref{app:issues}).
+We compare issue rates and distribution between simulated and real conversations to validate that our simulator accurately reflects the chatbot's real-world performance and can reliably identify system weaknesses before deployment.
+We use KL divergence to measure distributional alignment.